zachvalenta/jvns.ca/content/post/2017-02-12-generative-adversarial-networks.markdown

 networks.
 Can you accomplish "artistic style transfer" with any high-quality image recognition network?
 Or is this one special?

+### maybe your weird intuitions are right

+The exciting thing to me about this is -- this is a weird thing that I would not have thought would work.
+So maybe some of my other weird ideas about neural networks and art would also work, if I tried them out, as long as I find a reasonable mathematical way to formulate them!
+I do not really have time to do neural networks experiments but maybe I will find some.
+[The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) is a great read here.

 If you want to know more about the exact mathematical details you should read the paper!
 I found it pretty readable. (though this depends if you consider partial derivatives readable or not :)).
 I've probably gotten something wrong in here because I'm still pretty new to neural networks but I think this is about right.
 Let me know if I've said something wrong!